osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 ## Raspberry Pi Setup

 Ok, now about that Raspberry Pi.
-This tutorial assumes a Raspberry Pi 2 model B+.
-This model is compatible with the Raspberry [Pi 1 Model B+][pimodel2b].
+This tutorial assumes a Raspberry Pi 2 model B. This model is compatible with the Raspberry [Pi 1 Model B+][pimodel2b].
 See the [Raspberry Pi][pi] and [Pi4j][pi4j]  sites for compatibility details.
-Note that the Raspberry 2 is surprisingly much faster.
+Note that the Raspberry 2 is surprisingly much faster, faster than you would expect from the technical specifications.

 ## Booting the Pi